astropy/SPISEA/docs/index.rst

 Change Log
 ----------
+2.1.6 (2022-09-15)
+  * Bugfix in how evolution object identifies what age and metallicity model to pull from the grid of available models.
+Previously, it used first grid model where grid model value > requested value (numpy.searchsorted routine).
+Now, is takes grid model where the difference betwen the grid model value and requested value is minimized.
+This is most relevant for metallicity selection for MIST isochrones, where the model grid metallicities are spaced out.

 2.1.5 (2022-07-20)
   * Added additional parameters to get_bb_atmosphere function to give user control over the min and max wavelength values, as well as